Fibre-Enhanced Basecoats UK — Benefits, Ranked Picks, and Specifier's Buying Guide

 Can I use Atlas Hoter U with mineral wool insulation boards?

 Atlas Hoter U is certified specifically for EPS boards up to 500 mm and XPS boards up to 200 mm.
-For projects that include mineral wool boards — whether for fire compliance on higher-risk elevations or for acoustic performance — Roker U grey adhesive 25 kg is the right choice, as it is the only adhesive in the range certified for both mineral wool (up to 300 mm) and EPS (up to 500 mm).
+For projects that include mineral wool boards — whether for fire compliance on higher-risk elevations or for acoustic performance — Roker U Grey 25 kg is the right choice, as it is the only adhesive in the range certified for both mineral wool (up to 300 mm) and EPS (up to 500 mm).
 On mixed-board projects, many installers use Roker U throughout the building to avoid the risk of applying the wrong adhesive on the wrong elevation.

 Does fibre-enhanced basecoat eliminate the need for fibreglass mesh?

 The micro-fibres inside Atlas Hoter U complement the fibreglass mesh — they do not replace it.
 Fibreglass mesh provides the primary macro-scale tensile reinforcement across the facade, distributing large-scale forces from thermal expansion, structural settlement, and wind loading.
 The micro-fibres handle a different job: they arrest the tiny shrinkage cracks that form within the mortar matrix during the curing phase, before those micro-fractures can propagate through the mesh apertures and reach the topcoat.
-A fibre-enhanced basecoat with properly embedded mesh gives you two complementary reinforcement systems — one at the micro-scale and one at the macro-scale — working together for maximum crack resistance over the full service life.
+A fibre-enhanced basecoat with properly embedded mesh gives you two complementary reinforcement systems working together — one at the micro-scale and one at the macro-scale — for maximum crack resistance over the full service life.

 Using a single 2-in-1 fibre-enhanced basecoat such as Atlas Hoter U for both board bonding and mesh embedding reduces material waste, transport weight, and packaging compared with specifying a separate adhesive and a separate dedicated basecoat for the same job.
-Fewer product types on the scaffold also means less partially used material at the end of the project — a common source of construction waste on EWI sites.
-The longer crack-free service life that fibre reinforcement delivers further improves the environmental picture by extending the interval before the facade needs repair or recoating, reducing the lifetime material and energy cost of maintaining the building envelope over a 25+ year cycle.
+Fewer product types on the scaffold also means less partially used material at the end of the project, a common source of construction waste on EWI sites.
+The longer crack-free service life that fibre reinforcement delivers further improves the environmental picture by extending the interval before the facade needs repair or recoating, reducing the lifetime material and energy cost of maintaining the building envelope over a 25-plus year cycle.